-Have you ever made sausage gravy from scratch for breakfast?
+Did you stop by to learn how to make sausage gravy from scratch?
 You can do it with these simple instructions.

 We have sausage gravy often and I am proud to say that my oldest son Casey, age 18, is now my sausage gravy maker.
 He loves sausage gravy, so I taught him how to make it.
 Sausage Gravy is a southern comfort breakfast. breakfast burrito with scrambled eggs, bacon, and tator tops.
 I know it is not good for you, but we eat a healthy breakfast during the week.
 We like to splurge a little on our weekend breakfast.
 I enjoy cooking breakfast with my family on the weekends.
 I also enjoy eating breakfast around the table together.
 I believe the secret to building stronger families that stick together, communicate more, and love each other is to cook together, eating around the table together, play together, vacation together, and share God’s love.
 I encourage you to cook your weekend breakfast with your family, especially your teenager boys and girls.
 They will be gone before you know it.
 Casey enjoys being in the kitchen with me.
 I think it is more to do with eating sausage and bacon, but at least he is in the kitchen with me.I know people who eat it over eggs, hash browns and more.
 My family loves it in a